serghine-abdelillah/serghine-abdelillah/README.md

 ### 👋 Welcome to my GitHub profile!

-I’m a **Software & AI Engineer** with expertise in **Machine Learning, MLOps, and Web Development**.
+I’m a **Software & AI developer** with expertise in **Machine Learning, MLOps, and Web Development** projects.
 I love exploring new technologies and building innovative solutions.

 ---